ernbilen/EHEC-website/schedule.md

 ## Schedule

-The schedule is updated regularly as new seminars are added to the series.
-All seminars start at **2:30PM EDT / 1:30PM CDT / 11:30AM PDT**.
+The schedule is updated regularly as new seminars are added to the series.sdfsdf All seminars start at **2:30PM EDT / 1:30PM CDT / 11:30AM PDT**.

 <table width="100%" cellspacing="5" cellpadding="5">